TurnerSoftware/CacheTower/docs/Comparison.md

 The performance figures below are as a guide only.
 Different systems and configurations can drastically change performance results.
 Run the benchmark suite on your target machine to best gauge how the performance is for your use case.

+Keep in mind:
+- The scale of time and the size of allocation differences between these libraries (some differences are so small that they are within a margin of error)
+- The various libraries have different features, you would hopefully be choosing one not just because of its performance

 If you are one of the maintainers of the libraries referenced below and you feel the test is unfair (eg. not properly configured), open a PR to fix it!

 **Test Machine**